Distributional Reinforcement Learning with Dual Expectile-Quantile Regression: Background

-In contrast, expectile-based temporal difference (ETD) learning does not allow the same training loss as the one given by Eq.~\eqref{qtd-loss}.
-We first write the generic ETD loss derived from Eq.~\eqref{expectile-reg}: with $e_i = E_Z^\theta(s,a, \tau_i)$.
-Here, choosing $z_j = r + \gamma E_Z^\theta(s',a', \tau_j)$, analogously to QTD learning and non-distributional TD learning, would cause the update to approximate a different distribution because the expectile function is in general not the inverse CDF of the return distribution, meaning expectiles cannot be considered as samples from the distribution. \citet{er-dqn} formalized this idea using the concept of \textit{Bellman-closedness}, i.e., that the projected Bellman operator yields the same statistics whether it is applied to the target distribution or to the implicit distribution given by statistics of the target distribution (i.e., in our case a uniform mixture of diracs with locations given by quantiles or expectiles).
-We build on this this concept to theoretically analyze our proposed agent.
+with $l_E(e_i, z_j) \!=\! (\tau_i \mathds{1}_{z_j > e_i} + (1 - \tau_i) \mathds{1}_{z_j \leq e_i} )( z_j - e_i )^2$, and $e_i = E_Z^\theta(s,a, \tau_i)$.
+Here, choosing $z_j = r + \gamma E_Z^\theta(s',a', \tau_j)$, analogously to QTD learning and non-distributional TD learning, would cause the update to approximate a different distribution because the expectile function is in general not the inverse CDF of the return distribution, meaning that expectiles cannot be considered as samples from the distribution. \citet{er-dqn} formalized this idea using the concept of \textit{Bellman-closedness}, i.e., that the projected Bellman operator yields the same statistics whether it is applied to the target distribution or to the implicit distribution given by statistics of the target distribution (i.e., in our case a uniform mixture of diracs with locations given by quantiles or expectiles).